DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 1-20 are rejected under 35 U.S.C.
+Claims 1-6, 9-12 and 14-18 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.
 The claim(s) recite(s):

 Claims 1, 9, and 14, which are similar in scope, recite the following abstract idea:

 This is similar to claim 1 in these Subject Matter Eligibility (“SME”) examples.
 Like claim 1, information about animals is collected and results are determined.
 The differences between the steps are not pertinent to the 101 analysis as both claim 1 of the SME example and Applicant’s independent claims are taking information about animals and making determinations.
-Note that sending signals to computers/display steps, etc, would be more similar to claim 1 than claim 2 in the SME example, where a feed dispenser as well as sending signals automatically to the dispenser are required elements and combinations of elements to overcome the 101 rejection.
+Note that sending signals to computers/display steps, etc, would be more similar to claim 1 than claim 2 in the SME example, which is distinguished by a feed dispenser as well as sending signals automatically to the dispenser are required elements and combinations of elements to overcome the 101 rejection.

 This judicial exception is not integrated into a practical application.
 Applicant has recited generic computing components in the independent claims and the combination of these elements amounts to no more than instructions to apply the abstract idea to a computer.
 See MPEP 2106.05(f)(2), Alice, Versata.